wmhuber2/Nomitron2/AdminREADME.md

 - !unfix @player card   unfix card for player
 - !unfix position card  unfix card in deck position

-This Bot's Code May Be Found At: https://github.com/wmhuber2/Nomitron/
+- !deal @player num     deal a number of card from deck to a player target This Bot's Code May Be Found At: https://github.com/wmhuber2/Nomitron/